-The Medicines and Healthcare Products Regulatory Agency (MHRA) has for the first time approved the use of a dual (ICS/Formoterol) combination treatment to be used as a reliever therapy for people aged 12 and over with the therapy choice situated early in the asthma treatment pathway as an alternative to its current use as a preventer or MART therapy sitting later in traditional treatment pathways.2
+In 2023, the Medicines and Healthcare Products Regulatory Agency (MHRA) approved the use of a dual (Inhaled corticosteroid/ Formoterol) combination treatment to be used as a reliever therapy for people aged 12 and over with the therapy choice situated early in the asthma treatment pathway as an alternative to its current use as a preventer or MART therapy sitting later in traditional treatment pathways.2

 The MHRA approval is for Budesonide 200mcg/Formoterol 6mcg combination that is delivered as dry powder via a turbohaler.
-In recent trials, the use of this dual therapy, utilising the fast-acting property of formoterol for quick relief resulted in reductions in asthma attacks compared to the use of short acting beta agonists alone.3
+In recent trials, the use of this dual therapy, utilising the fast-acting property of formoterol for quick relief resulted in reductions in asthma attacks compared to the use of short acting beta agonists alone.3 Since April 2024 it is also available in a Spiromax and WockAir device.

-In the UK, this new therapy option does not yet sit within an approved national guideline as NICE last updated its treatment pathway in 2020.4 We await a new national asthma guideline but do not anticipate this new joint approach between NICE, BTS and SIGN to publish until 2024.
+In the UK, this new therapy option does not yet sit within an approved national guideline as NICE last updated its treatment pathway in 2020.4 We await a new national asthma guideline but do not anticipate this new joint approach between NICE, BTS and SIGN to publish until later in 2024.

-In the meantime, PCRS has looked to the latest Global Initiative for Asthma (GINA) approach to asthma treatment to see how this new approach fits and we have developed a simple algorithm for healthcare practitioners to see where this new treatment option sits.5

-At PCRS, we know how busy primary care is and realise that introducing a new treatment choice means change and that change takes time, can use up scarce resources, and can feel burdensome.
-In this Spring's issue of Primary Care Respiratory Update we will also show you how to take small steps to try out this new treatment pathway on a limited patient group, using a real-world test of change in a GP practice and show the key steps to help make implementation a success.
+In the meantime, PCRS has looked to the latest Global Initiative for Asthma (GINA) approach to asthma treatment to see how this new approach fits and we have developed a simple algorithm for healthcare practitioners to see where this new treatment option sits.5 introducing a new treatment choice means change and that change takes time, can use up scarce resources, and can feel burdensome.
+In this article we will also show you how to take small steps to try out this new treatment pathway on a limited patient group, using a realworld test of change in a GP practice and show the key steps to help make implementation a success.